 One of the principal ways Girton Town Charity fulfils its remit to relieve the needs of Village residents is through housing provision.
-It currently has 13 almshouses, with a further 15 under construction at Dovehouse Court, which are intended for Girton families, either to help them save and move onto their own housing or for active retirees who can live independently.
+It currently has 28 almshouses at Suffolk Terrace, Centenary Court and most recently at Dovehouse Court.
+GTC almshouses are intended for Girton families, either to help them save and move onto their own housing or for active retirees who can live independently.

 What is an almshouse?

 These one, two and three bedroom unfurnished homes are made available to those with a Girton connection.
 They are let as almshouses which means they are subject to different legal arrangements from private, council or housing association tenancies.

 Residents are ‘appointees’, not ‘tenants’, live in the house under licence and pay a maintenance contribution, not rent.
 As they are almshouses there is no ‘right-to-buy’ or opportunity for shared equity.

 Vacancies are advertised locally and residents can apply and are interviewed.
 Decisions are made on the basis of a wide range of criteria including the interview.